 There are various cleaning companies who can at least try and rescue beds and sofas etc., but in many cases, the damp eats away at the fibres in the fabric and its often best to throw it all away and buy new.

-You will never get the smell out so don’t waste your time and effort, and of course do this AFTER you have had the damp problem addressed.
+You will never get the smell out so don’t waste your time and effort.
+And, of course, only invest after you have had the damp problem addressed.

 Tip five: Seal tiles and grouting

-To prevent this happening on your home, spray the walls with a dedicated antimicrobial treatment and then seal the grouting lines around the tiles with two coats of grout sealer, available from B and Q.
+To prevent this happening on your home, spray the walls with a dedicated antimicrobial treatment and then seal the grouting lines around the tiles with two coats of grout sealer.
+Both are available from B&Q.